tango-controls/rfc/README.md

 4. conventions,
 5. common utilities,

-each on a sufficient level for preparation of specification of a new vesrion of Tango Controls (Tango v10).
-In that respect concepts are more important than details.
+each on a sufficient level for future evolution of Tango Controls.
+In that respect, concepts are more important than details.

 When the time comes to write v10, we will make a copy the v9 RFC and start discussing what to keep, what to remove and what to add.